This is an easy and delicious homemade stovetop mac and cheese that will replace those blue boxes in your pantry.

 - In a large pot of boiling, salted water cook the pasta until al dente and drain.
 Return to the pot.

 - Whisk together the egg, milk, salt, mustard, and hot sauce.
 Stir into the pasta and add the cheese.
-Over low heat continue to stir for 3 minutes or until silky and creamy.
+Over low heat continue to stir for 2 to 3 minutes or until silky and creamy.
 The sauce will thicken more as it sits.
+Serve immediately.

 Notes